 - Using active recruitment methods, including direct personal contact by email and mail, using listservs to recruit a diverse array of students, and face-to-face invitations and reminders. - Engaging with appropriate stakeholders to help recruit students to take the survey.
 Such individuals include residence hall directors, academic departments, athletic coaches, life skills coordinators, professors, Title IX staff, wellness and counseling staff, student government, panhellenic councils, cultural and equity centers, and peer support students. - Utilizing passive recruitment methods such as flyers and posters in high-traffic areas of campus.
 Institutions should consider using social media such as Facebook, Instagram, and Snapchat as a survey publicity and recruitment tool. - Contacting students at least 3 to 5 days before the survey launches to let them know what the survey is and when it will happen.
-Institutions should consider providing a content warning at this time. - Addressing the invitation to complete the survey to each student.
+Institutions should consider providing a content warning at this time.

+- Addressing the invitation to complete the survey to each student.
 Response rates increase when the survey invite is addressed directly to the prospective respondent.
-Also, let students know what impact their participation will have, both on a personal and institutional level - Providing and advertising incentives for completing the survey.
+Also, let students know what impact their participation will have, both on a personal and institutional level. - Providing and advertising incentives for completing the survey.
 Incentives are discussed further in the next section of this document. - Making clear to students the value of completing the survey and what impact their participation will have to their campus.
 For example, explain how results will be used or what programs or events will be informed by the results.
 Providing a link to a webpage that houses all the possible resources available to students in the beginning of the survey and at the end.

-Incentives:
+Incentives

 - Host a table and other marketing events to encourage students to complete the survey and have incentives at the location to be given out upon completion. - Use pre-paid incentives where possible.
 ARC3 and NH suggest \$2 to \$5 pre-paid incentives and that larger amounts (\$10+) do not increase response rates.
 Massachusetts' Task Force report cited a study that suggested \$25 produced higher participation, but increasing above that amount did not increase participation.
 Prepaid incentives could be for coffee shop, bookstore, or other on-campus locations.
 Create a drawing for prizes.
 Before deciding on items for the drawing, seek input from different student groups on what would most appeal.
 Often, a few big-ticket items will appeal to students more than several small items. - Use in-kind incentives, such as housing lottery, or parking places. - Allow pre-paid incentives to be redeemed at campus locations that are considered safe places for diverse student populations. - Institutions should make sure that confidentiality is maintained when the student registers for any offered incentive.
+In particular, institutions should avoid collecting students' names to provide incentives.
+Any identifying information (e.g., names, contact information, etc.) collected for the purposes of sending a gift card should be linked to a separate survey.
+That way their identifying information is not directly linked to their individual data.

-Diversity-Specific Recommendations:
+Diversity-Specific Recommendations